Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Abstract

 \section{Abstract}

 In content moderation for social media platforms, the cost of delaying the review of a content is proportional to its view trajectory, which fluctuates and is apriori unknown.
-Motivated by such uncertain holding costs, we consider a queueing model where job states evolve based on a Markov chain with state-dependent instantaneous holding costs.
-We demonstrate that in the presence of such uncertain holding costs, the two canonical algorithmic principles, instantaneous-cost ($c\mu$-rule) and expected-remaining-cost ($c\mu/\theta$-rule), are suboptimal.
-By viewing each job as a Markovian ski-rental problem, we develop a new index-based algorithm, \textsc{Opportunity-adjusted Remaining Cost} ($\textsc{OaRC}$), that adjusts to the opportunity of serving jobs in the future when uncertainty partly resolves.
-We show that the regret of $\alg$ scales as $\tilde{O}(L^{1.5}\sqrt{N})$, where $L$ is the maximum length of a job's holding cost trajectory and $N$ is the system size.
-This regret bound shows that $\textsc{OaRC}$ achieves asymptotic optimality when the system size $N$ scales to infinity.
-Moreover, its regret is independent of the state-space size, which is a desirable property when job states contain contextual information.
+Motivated by such uncertain and evolving holding costs, we consider a queueing model where job states evolve based on a Markov chain with state-dependent instantaneous holding costs.
+We demonstrate that in the presence of such uncertain and evolving holding costs, the two canonical algorithmic principles, instantaneous-cost ($c\mu$-rule) and expected-remaining-cost ($c\mu/\theta$-rule), are suboptimal.
+By viewing each job as a Markovian ski-rental problem, we develop a new index-based algorithm, \textsc{Opportunity-adjusted Remaining Cost} ($\alg$), that adjusts to the opportunity of serving jobs in the future when uncertainty partly resolves.
+We show that the suboptimality gap of $\alg$ scales as $\tilde{O}(\sqrt{N})$, where $N$ is the system size.
+This bound shows that $\alg$ achieves asymptotic optimality for overloaded systems when the system size $N$ scales to infinity.
+Moreover, the bound is independent of the state-space size, which is a desirable property when job states contain contextual information.
 We corroborate our results with an extensive simulation study based on two holding cost patterns (online ads and user-generated content) that arise in content moderation for social media platforms.
-Our simulations based on synthetic and real datasets demonstrate that $\textsc{OaRC}$ consistently outperforms existing practice, which is based on the two canonical algorithmic principles.
+Our simulations based on synthetic and real datasets demonstrate that $\alg$ consistently outperforms existing practice, which is based on the two canonical algorithmic principles.